This is the most complete guide that shows you how to start a blog on WordPress.

 - Monetize your web traffic

-Next, I will walk you through it in greater detail and show you how to get it all done.
+Now, lets take a look at each step in greater detail and show you how to get the work done.

 Step 1: Decide What To Blog About